aafiaxplore/Token-bazar/README.md

 # 🛒 TokenBazaar

-**TokenBazaar** is a decentralized digital marketplace built on Ethereum.
+**TokenBazaar** is a decentralized digital marketplace built on Ethereum-compatible networks.
 It allows users to list and purchase digital items using ERC20 tokens.
 Simple, secure, and censorship-resistant.

 ---